 Texas is in desperate need of plumbers.
-Two brothers-in-law drove 25 hours straight to help.
+Two brothers-in-law drove more than 20 hours straight to help.

 Pinnock said he and Mitchell coached “handyman uncles” and family members through repairs at about six homes in that neighborhood, leaving without much in their own pockets.

-It’s still up in the air for when the family will leave as the lack of help keeps them busy with jobs and requests continue to come in from families who have been without water for more than a week.
+It’s still up in the air as to when the family will leave, as the lack of help keeps them busy with jobs and requests continue to come in from families who have been without water for more than a week.

 “We can’t have those go unseen,” Pinnock said.
 “Once those calls taper out, that might be around the time we head back.”